jdbcode/EE-LCB/docs/functions.md

 &#10551; `ee.ImageCollection`

 Gathers Landsat images into a collection.
-In the case where *LC08* mixes with either *LT05* or *LE07* data, the band stack and the band names will be standardized to include only reflectance and CFmask *pixel_qa* bands and the band names will match the *LC08* convention.
+In the case where *LC08* images are included with either *LT05* or *LE07* images, all images will be standardized to include only reflectance and CFmask *pixel_qa* bands and band names will match the *LC08* convention.
 In all other cases the original band arrangement and names will remain.

 | Param  | Type | Description |